djalbat/highmark-yapp/README.md

 }
 ```

-In fact in this listing the use of the `nodeFromContent()` function is show again.
-The `didMount()` method assumes that some content is defined by way of a static property.
+Here the `didMount()` method assumes that some content is defined by way of the static `content` property.
-One way to do this would be to extend this base `Article` class thus:
+One way to do this would be to extend the `Article` class thus:

 ```
 import Article from "../article";